Sunday, January 12, 2020

 Hawker "Hawk" Lane is a pro football player and a lawyer who is feels obligated to represent the interests of a fellow teammate killed in a suspicious car accident.
 During his investigation he gets beaten over the head, menaced by guns, drugged, and, yes, laid, because that's the way all scrimmages were conducted back in the Stylin' Seventies.
 Stivers of course captures the cool essence of the Hawk quite well on the cover of the 1975 Ace paperback edition.
 Milton J. Shapiro specialized in biographies of sports figures and war subjects and The Hawk was probably meant to be the beginning of a new direction for him, one of crime fiction series writing, but instead it became just a one-off, and that's too bad because it made for some great hard-boiled reading.

-It looks to me like Stivers used the likenesses of of then popular actors Lee Majors and Farrah Fawcett to enhance his montage on Robin Moore's 1976 conspiracy thriller The Terminal Connection, published in paperback by Ace.
+It looks to me as if Stivers used the likenesses of of then popular actors Lee Majors and Farrah Fawcett to enhance his montage on Robin Moore's 1976 conspiracy thriller The Terminal Connection, published in paperback by Ace.
 Moore's writing career got jump-started in the early 1960's by his "fictionalized" non-fiction books The Green Berets and The French Connection.
 By literary necessity he became an extensive researcher, war historian and world traveler, and by the time he died in 2008 at the age of 83 he had cranked out a total of 62 books.
 At his funeral, and befitting one who was beloved by many in America's Special Forces, he was eulogized by high ranking members of the military and then given full military honors.

-In the 1970's Stivers painted the cover art on all three St. Martin's Press U.S. hardcover editions of British writer James Herriot's bestselling veterinarian fiction series.
-Each collection was derived from several original United Kingdom publications and they were then reissued the following years in mass-market paperback by Bantam Books, starting in 1973, 1975 and 1978, respectively.
-My copy of All Creatures Great and Small is actually the 42nd Bantam printing (1980), which reveals just how incredibly popular these fix-up novels were on this side of the Atlantic.
+In the 1970s Stivers painted the cover art on all three St. Martin's Press US hardback editions of British writer James Herriot's bestselling veterinarian fiction series.
+Each fix-up novel (All Creatures Great and Small, All Things Bright and Beautiful, All Things Wise and Wonderful) was derived from several original United Kingdom publications, and after the hardback played out they were then reissued the following years in mass-market paperback by Bantam, starting in 1973, 1975 and 1978, respectively.
+My copy of All Creatures Great and Small is actually the 42nd Bantam printing (1980), which reveals just how incredibly popular Herriot was on this side of the Atlantic.

-"Will You Give Us Your Whiskey Now (if we take it)!" illustrates a decisive moment during the Civil War, where the 51st's of both Pennsylvania and New York seized the Rohrbach Bridge over Antietam Creek (also known as Burnside's Bridge) from Confederate forces during the bloodiest one day battle in U.S. history.
+"Will You Give Us Our Whiskey Now? (if we take it)!" illustrates a decisive moment during the Civil War, where the 51st's of both Pennsylvania and New York seized the Rohrbach Bridge over Antietam Creek (also known as Burnside's Bridge) from Confederate forces during the bloodiest one day battle in US history.
 The PA 51st had had their whiskey rations cut due to misconduct on the march, so when a corporal proposed the deal of whisky rations returned if they took the bridge, their Brigadier General (Edward Ferrero) was more than happy to oblige.
-And take it they did!

 If you would like to purchase a giclée print of this 1995 painting by Don Stivers, or choose from dozens upon dozens of other exceptional prints, including some of Don's original oil paintings, then please visit the Stivers website at https://www.donstivers.com.
 Perhaps for the sake of this post I can be allowed to rename the above illustration to read: "C'mon boy's, follow me to Stivers!
 There's great ART to be had there!"